Bring Fair Trade to Your Farmer’s Market

-Because coffee, tea, and cacao (chocolate) aren’t grown in most places in the U.S., many local farmer’s markets allow folks to sell these items at booths, especially when they’re fairly traded and organic.
+Because coffee, tea, and cacao (which becomes chocolate) aren’t grown in most places in the U.S., many local farmer’s markets allow folks to sell these items at booths, especially when they’re fairly traded and organic.
 If you’re used to sell Equal Exchange products at your church table sale or for your community group, the farmer’s market is a great way to connect with new people.
 It’s also a good way to have more in-depth conversations about food justice.

 Find out how to get a permit.
 Information is often available through your town’s web site, or ask a vendor at your local market who you should call.
 Permits become available as early as February or March.
 You will most likely have to submit an application and pay a fee.
 Then, figure out how often you want to sell.
 Some markets allow you to be a “visiting vendor” and sell once a month.
 Secure your spot by obtaining a permit with your local government office.

 Jeanne Clapp is a social justice advocate who’s been selling Equal Exchange at local farmer’s markets in Pennsylvania for years.
 Here are her top tips to have a successful farmer’s market table.